prjctimg/huetiful/lessons-learnt-from-my-first-open-source-project.md

 ### It takes a community to build

-I'd like to thank @foss2cyber, @takanome-dev and @adarshwathwatham for being my first contributors and helping make this effort thrive.
+I'd like to thank [@foss2cyber](https://github.com/foss2cyber), [@takanome-dev](https://github.com/takanome-dev) and [@adarshswaminath](https://github.com/adarshswaminath) for being my first contributors and helping make this effort thrive.
 This project has been boosted by your efforts indeed!
-And of course @danburzo for open sourcing Culorijs on which this library is built on.
+And of course [@danburzo](https://github.com/danburzo) for open sourcing Culorijs on which this library is built on.
 The documentation site is an open source template made by @timlrx.
 Certain parts of the source code borrow from lodash and chroma-js on which this project initially depended on during its earlier releases.
 [See the list of open source licenses here](https://github.com/prjctimg/huetiful/tree/main/LICENSE.md)

 > Kusatenda huroyi (Ingratitude is malice)
 >